jessety/simple-hmac-auth/README.md

 ```

+## Client Implementation

 ### Client Class

-A client that implements HMAC signing is also included.
+A JavaScript client that implements HMAC signing is included.
 Although the server component supports any type of input data, this client is specifically created to support JSON APIs.
 To point it to your service, instantiate it with your host, port, and if you've enabled SSL yet.

 ```javascript